floriankraemer/floriankraemer.github.io/_posts/2026-02-01-Persisting-Aggregates-with-the-Memento-Pattern.markdown

 ## Alternative Persistence Strategies

-There are of course as usual multiple ways to persist aggregates.
+There are of course, as usual, multiple ways to persist aggregates.

 * Simply implement a `toArray()` and `fromArray()` method on the aggregate.
 * Use ORM attributes directly on the aggregate.